 Perhaps the ultimate trend in wellness circles right now is the simple acting of mindful living – the idea that attentiveness to the present moment can help declutter a mind constantly on overdrive in today’s digital world.
 Recognizing the need many travellers have to detox their mind as well as their body, the Fairmont Chateau Lake Louise has introduced Mindfulness Retreats with Tracey Delfs of Balance Quest, offering guests the opportunity to learn more about mindfulness and how to integrate it into daily life, in the spectacular setting of Lake Louise.

-Taking mindfulness to the next level is the Japanese concept of forest bathing, tipped by Spafinder Wellness, a leading predictor of wellness industry trends, as one to watch in 2015!
+Taking mindfulness to the next level is the Japanese concept of forest bathing.
 It revolves around a simple practice of walking with the mind focussed on the sights, sounds and scents of the forest.
 Cynical?
 Phytoncides are chemicals emitted by trees, which have been scientifically proven to have an effect with longevity on the immune system.
 Where better to give it a try than Banff National Park with its many protected acres of pine, spruce, willow, aspen and fir forests!

 Stealthy Healthy Restaurants